-Motorola Mobility Holdings Inc., the mobile-phone maker bought by Google Inc. (GOOG) in May, put its headquarters complex in suburban Chicago on the market after agreeing to relocate downtown.
+Motorola Mobility Holdings Inc., the mobile-phone maker bought by Google Inc. (GOOG:US) in May, put its headquarters complex in suburban Chicago on the market after agreeing to relocate downtown.

 Binswanger, a Philadelphia-based commercial-property brokerage, was hired to sell the four-building, 1.1 million- square-foot (102,000-square-meter) property in Libertyville, Illinois, according to a statement today on the real estate firm’s website.

 Binswanger is marketing the 84-acre (33-hectare) campus to companies in a number of industries, including finance and education, according to the statement.
 The four connected buildings have office, lab and distribution space as well as a day-care center, full-service cafeteria and a gym.
 The asking price hasn’t been set, said Laurie Goldstein, vice president of marketing for the brokerage.

 Motorola Mobility agreed in July to relocate to Vornado Realty Trust (VNO:US)’s Merchandise Mart in Chicago.
 It will be the building’s largest tenant, occupying almost 600,000 square feet on the top four floors and rooftop, according to a July statement from Motorola Mobility and Chicago Mayor Rahm Emanuel.

 The 4.2 million-square-foot Merchandise Mart, completed in 1930, is the world’s biggest commercial building, according to its website.
 Motorola Mobility plans to move to its new offices by mid-2013, it said when the deal was announced.